-- Christian symbolism - Many Christians hold an annual Easter egg hunt as part of the Easter celebration because it is considered to be the "seed of life" and representative of the resurrection of Christ.
+- Christian symbolism - Many Christians hold an annual Easter egg hunt as part of the Easter celebration because it is considered the "seed of life" and representative of the resurrection of Christ.

 With its diverse origins, an Easter egg hunt is suitable for even non-religious Easter celebrations.

 The Easter celebration is about remembering the sacrifices of Jesus Christ and not the food.
 Who says you can't have a barbecue or picnic on Easter Sunday?
 There is also nothing that says you have to stick with the traditional Easter meal of ham.
 However you choose to celebrate, make it a time for you and your family to relax and enjoy each other's company.